-On the label for the battery charger with the Panasonic camcorder I recently took apart there is a reference to a patent 4942516
+On the label for the battery charger with the JVC camcorder I recently took apart is a reference to patent 4942516

 I took a look at the patents to see if they would help research the teardown.
-As it happens the patents did not help with the teardown, but they did lead me to research an interesting story.
+The patents did not help with the teardown, but they did lead me to research an interesting story.

 All the patents are assigned to a Gilbert P. Hyatt (And nothing to do with Panasonic) and the one patent on both labels US4942516 is particularly interesting

 “Microcomputer architecture is provided that facilitates a fully integrated circuit computer on a single integrated circuit chip.
 The architecture includes use of an integrated circuit ROM for program storage, an integrated circuit RAM or scratch pad memory for alterable operand storage, and integrated circuit logic.
 Additional architectural features include serial data communication, pulse modulated communication, eight bit instruction bytes, sixteen bit operand words, and shared I/O channels.”

 “1.
 A computer system comprising:

 a single chip stored program digital computer implemented on a single integrated circuit chip, said single chip stored program digital computer including

 (1) an integrated circuit read only memory storing computer instructions, wherein said integrated circuit read only memory is implemented on said single integrated circuit chip;